avyfain/avyfain.github.io/_posts/2016-04-26-python-black-magic.md

 If you have more insight into the inner workings of this, I'd love to [hear about it](/contact/).

+**Update:**
+Jake VanderPlas replied to my tweet, and pointed to a 2009 <a href="http://python-history.blogspot.in/2009/02/first-class-everything.html">post by Guido</a> describing the behavior.
+Apparently, the bound/unbound distinction was introduced as a way to achieve "first-class everything," which methods didn't quite fit into.
+Python 3's undoing of unbound methods is just a further expression of the idea.

 <hr>
 *Image: "The Witch No. 1" by Baker, Joseph E. - Licensed under Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File%3ATheWitch-no1.jpg")*